pierr3/VectorAudio/README.md

 brew install --cask vectoraudio
 ```

+VectorAudio ships with a universal binary, that includes x86_64 and ARM versions for the M1 (Pro/Max/Ultra).

 ## Windows

 Download the latest release on the [release page](https://github.com/pierr3/VectorAudio/releases) and run the executable.
 This should install VectorAudio.